-Change in the number and replacement of Directors 10 of the Bylaws, making the relevant appointments.
+The Meeting may, even during the term of office, change the number of members of the Board of Directors, subject to the limit set forth in the first paragraph of art.
+10 of the Bylaws, making the relevant appointments.
 The term of office of Directors thus elected shall expire with that of the Directors already in office.